 Be it a furrowed brow or a ploughed field, seek the warmth of friends after your day’s labours...

-• The drinks industry is an important part of the hospitality sector which supports almost 170,000 people in work.
+• The drinks industry is an important part of the hospitality sector which supports over 170,000 people in work.

 • The drinks industry has a presence right across the country, which ensures employment is spread across rural communities.